 Must do data analysis

-Must know record keeping skills
+Must know record-keeping skills

-Ability to work flexible and adaptive
+Ability to work flexibly and adaptively

-Must have computer and leadership skills
+Must have a computer and leadership skills

 Must observe and solve the problem of databases